 Each calc method can have a number of defined variables.
 When a user selects to insert or change a calc method, the user is prompted to define or select values for the variables, such as selecting an account number.
 When the calc method is inserted into the sheet, the selected variable values are placed into the designated cells of the calc method.
-For more information, see Setting up calc method variables.
+For more information, see Defining calc method variables within the calc method properties (legacy approach).